abhijit-mudigonda/abhijit-mudigonda.github.io/content/math.md

 #### Expository Writing

 Here are some things I wrote as an undergraduate student.
+You almost surely do not want to read them.

 - [Profinite Groups, Infinite Galois Theory, and an application to Kummer Theory](infgalois.pdf): Term paper for 18.704 (Seminar in Algebra), taught by Prof. Bjorn Poonen.
 - [Sphere Packing in 8 Dimensions](sphere-packing.pdf): Written for 18.786 (Number Theory II), taught by Prof. Wei Zhang, and loosely following [this][cohn-spheres] survey by Henry Cohn